-In the second year of the study, members of the control group and treatment group C will be invited to participate in a follow-up survey and biometric screening.
-We will invite 600 members of the control group and 600 members of treatment group C.
+In the second year of the study, all study participants will be invited to participate in a follow-up survey and biometric screening.

 At the time of taking the baseline survey, participants will be informed that they may be contacted for follow up treatments, but will not know control or treatment group status.
 After the baseline survey, employees will be assigned to a treatment or control group using pseudo-random numbers generated by a computer program according to the following steps: